lgnbhl/felixl.github.io/_pages/about.md

 Curious about what I can do for your organization?
 Have a look at [my services](https://felixluginbuhl.com).

-In my spare time, I developed two R packages:
+In my spare time, I developed three R packages:

+- [BFS](https://felixluginbuhl.com/BFS){:target="_blank"} to search and download data from the Swiss Federal Statistical Office.
 - [wikisourcer](https://felixluginbuhl.com/wikisourcer){:target="_blank"} to download public domain works from Wikisource.
 - [polyglot](https://felixluginbuhl.com/polyglot){:target="_blank"} to learn foreign language vocabulary in the R console.